-Refer to u-blox AT Commands Manual [2], for AT+UTEST command syntax description.

-Refer to End user test Application Note [15], for AT+UTEST command user guide, limitations and examples of use.
+- See u-blox AT Commands Manual [2], for AT+UTEST command syntax description. - See End user test Application Note [16], for AT+UTEST command user guide, limitations and examples of use.

 Overall RF performance test of the device including antenna can be performed with basic instruments like standard spectrum analyzer and signal generator using an AT interface and AT+UTEST command.